-Forward planning information on long-term programmes from all activity promoters will help the Permit Authority to co-ordinate activities.
+Forward planning information on long-term programmes from all activity promoters will help the Permit Authority to co-ordinate activities, however, Street Work Manager capabilities may restrict this expectation.
 Forward planning will also help promoters to identify opportunities for joint working and to co-ordinate the timing of resurfacing.
 This might include mains replacement programmes or the reconstruction of main roads, which will usually be planned several years ahead.